Breast reconstruction: Implant-based reconstruction

 Although in the past, prosthetic implants were placed directly under the skin, this method has fallen out of favor because of the greater risk of complications, including visible rippling of the implant and capsular contracture.
 The sub-pectoral technique described above is now preferred because it provides an additional muscular layer between the skin and the implant, decreasing the risk of visible deformity.
 Oftentimes, however, the pectoralis major muscle is not sufficiently large enough to cover the inferior portion of the prosthetic implant.
-If this is the case, one option is to use an acellular dermal matrix to cover the exposed portion of the prosthetic implant, improving both functional and aesthetic outcomes.
-This prepectoral space has recently, however, come back into practice, with comparable rates of post-operative complications and implant loss to submuscular placement.
+If this is the case, one option is to use an acellular dermal matrix (ADM) or an absorbable/non-absorbable synthetic mesh to cover the exposed portion of the prosthetic implant, improving both functional and aesthetic outcomes.

+Acc. to a systematic review and network meta-analysis especially absorbable synthetic meshes have shown more homogenous and safe results than the nonabsorbable synthetic meshes.

+The prepectoral technique has recently come back into practice however supported by an additional mesh pocket to reduce the previously described complications.
+A meta-analysis of clinical studies that compared prepectoral with subpectoral implant-based breast reconstructions with mesh, has shown that the prepectoral technique has significantly lower rates of capsular contracture, prosthesis failure and animation deformity.

+Commercially available prefabricated mesh pockets are for example the non-absorbable TiLOOP® Bra Pocket, absorbable SERASYNTH® MESH Pocket and the pre-shaped ADM Braxon.

 Both delayed and direct-to-implant reconstruction in this plane has been shown to be favourable.

 Of note, a Cochrane review published in 2016 concluded that implants for use in breast reconstructive surgery have not been adequately studied in good quality clinical trials.
 "These days - even after a few million women have had breasts reconstructed – surgeons cannot inform women about the risks and complications of different implant-based breast reconstructive options on the basis of results derived from Randomized Controlled Trials."